intrahealth/gofr/docs/user_guide/user_management.md

 ## Overview

 !!! important "How do you manage users in gofr?"
 In order to manage  user access in gofr, you need to access the **Keycloak Administration Console**.
+This should only be accessed by the system's Administrator.

 ![Alt text](../img/gofr_key_cloak.JPG 'GOFR Key CLoak Admin Console')